 Alternatively, by introduction of the singular values of \mathbf{C} (Strang, 1988), a subsystem of p equations in p unknowns, which are linear combinations of the components of \mathbf{x} , can be found that is optimally conditioned.
 The computation of singular values, however, similar to that of eigenvalues, is a problem even more difficult to solve than the one at hand, for it is nonlinear and must be solved iteratively.
-Therefore, it is not advisable to follow the singular-value approach either.
+Therefore, the singular-value approach is strongly recommended against.

-One more approach is followed here, which stems from the geometrical interpretation of the solution (6.5a).
+One more approach is introduced here, which stems from the geometric interpretation of the solution (6.5a).
 Indeed, vector \mathbf{Qb} of that solution represents the unconstrained least-square approximation of eq.(6.2).
 The second term of the righthand side of eq.(6.5a) is the minimum-norm solution of the underdetermined system (6.3), based on the norm defined as